Dorial Green-Beckham: Early life

-Recruiting

 One of the most highly regarded football recruits of the class of 2012, Green-Beckham was listed as the number one overall prospect in the nation by Rivals.com.
 He was considered the third best by Scout.com, ESPN, and Sporting News.
-In January 2012 he narrowed his college decision to Alabama, Arkansas, Missouri, Oklahoma and Texas, and he stated that he would make his decision on National Signing Day (February 1, 2012).
+In January 2012, he narrowed his college decision to Alabama, Arkansas, Missouri, Oklahoma and Texas, and he stated that he would make his decision on National Signing Day (February 1, 2012).
 In a nationally televised ceremony, Green-Beckham announced he would sign a national letter of intent to attend the University of Missouri.
 Said Green-Beckham of his decision, "just to stay home and have all those guys [family, friends] come out and see me [was big]".
-He picked Missouri over SEC-rival Arkansas, also because offensive coordinator Garrick McGee, who had formed a strong relationship with Green-Beckham and his family, left the school in December 2011.
+He picked Missouri over Southeastern Conference (SEC)-rival Arkansas, also because offensive coordinator Garrick McGee, who had formed a strong relationship with Green-Beckham and his family, left the school in December 2011.